 Because of the very poor durability of the paper, in most cases you cannot read the originals.
 You have to primarily read our newspapers on microfilm or on a special computer.

 All articles from 2014 and onwards and many older articles are available electronically on a special newspaper computer in the Microfilm Reading Room.
 You have to come to the library and book the computer in order to use it.
 Bookings are made on the printed schedule by the newspaper computer.
 If you cannot visit us to make the booking, please contact the microfilm support (see right-hand column).
-Please note that you need a computer log-in in order to search and read articles on the newspaper computer.
+Please note that you also need a computer log-in in order to search and read articles on the newspaper computer.
 Send your print-outs to the regular printers on the entrance floor and pay through your printing account.
 You can also save articles to a USB stick.

 Most older articles can be read on microfilm in the Microfilm Reading Room.
 All Swedish newspapers between 1979 and 2013 have been microfilmed.
 You can now print or save microfilmed articles on a USB stick with the help of a special microfilm scanner.